-- Level 3, European Special Exhibitions Gallery
+- Level 3, European Rotating Exhibitions Gallery

 Catch a rare glimpse of The Black Star of Queensland, one of the largest gem quality sapphires in the world.
 This brilliant six-point black star sapphire is on display for the first time since 1969.